 Whether you're looking for an electric car or an SUV, Consumer Reports has analyzed the data to determine the most reliable car models for 2021.

 The most reliable cars

 It’s easy to be swayed by the sleek look of a new car, but can you count on it?
-Fortunately, Consumer Reports is out with its ranking of most reliable cars, so you can find out which models made the top ten.
-Consumer Reports based its analysis on data gathered on 329,000 vehicles.
-After assessing for problems ranging from squeaky brakes to problems with the four-wheel-drive, their analysts assigned each vehicle a Predicted Reliability Score ranging from 1 to 100, with 100 being the best.
+Fortunately, Consumer Reports is out with its ranking of the best cars for 2021, so you can find out which models made the top ten.
+Consumer Reports based its analysis on data gathered in more than 50 tests carried out at the company’s Auto Test Center, from crash assessments to safety tests.
+These cars also came out on top with owners for satisfaction and reliability in their member surveys, and four of them also qualify for Consumer Reports’ new “Green Choice” category, meaning that they produce fewer greenhouse gases and smog-forming emissions (as per EPA data).
 Here are the top ten 2021 models for reliability.
 Find out the best time of the week to buy a car.

 Costing less than $25,000 new, the Toyota Corolla is an all-around winner on reliability and safety.
 Available in both sedan and hybrid models, the Corolla is also a star when it comes to fuel economy, delivering 33mpg in the sedan and 48mpg in the hybrid version (which also earns the Green Choice designation).
 The Corolla received top marks for comfort and easy driving, and it will last practically forever.
 Consumer Reports adds that the Toyota Corolla has “more standard safety features than some cars at twice the price,” making this car a great option for everybody.
 Here are 13 things you should never do in your car.